ryan200717/lottery-system/README.md

 # Limitation

-1. Security
+1. Enhancing Security
-   1. Add the authentication to protect the ticket detail
+   1. Implement authentication measures to safeguard ticket details.
-2. Real-time update
+2. Real-Time Updates
-   1. using Restful API may not notice the winner immediately
-      1. using Websocket or push notifications
+   1. Utilize WebSockets or push notifications instead of Restful API to ensure immediate winner notifications.
-3. Fairness in generating random numbers
+3. Ensuring Fairness in Random Number Generation
-   1. using Math.random and crypto.getRandomValues both are not true random number
+   1. Acknowledge that Math.random and crypto.getRandomValues are not true random number generators.
-      1. Prevent using Math.random to ensure more fairness
+   2. Avoid using Math.random to promote fairness.
-         1. Reason: using 'seed', people can predict the random number by the pattern
+      1. Justification: Predicting random number patterns is possible using 'seed' values.